cryptofest/keysigning-guide/keysigning-guide-eng.md

 ### Printing Paper Slips

 The distribution of keys is done by sharing paper slips which contain the individual's identities along with their email, name and fingerprint.
-These slips can be generated using a [paper slip generator](http://openpgp.quelltextlich.at/slip.html).
+These slips can be generated using a [this](https://fingerprinter.pdostal.cz/) or [another](http://openpgp.quelltextlich.at/slip.html) paper slip generator.
 You should bring quite a handful of them, as it is always better to have more.

 ### Sharing Keys